alicika/portfolio/README.md

 # My Personal Portfolio
   A Djangoｰbased personal portfolio website.
-　Take a glance at this to see my career.
+  Plz feel free to take a glance at this to see my career.

 # Requirements (that shall be installed in your system)
   1. Git